 The Maryland State Department of Education is dedicated to making high-quality child care and education programs accessible to all children.
 Therefore, aspects of quality related to inclusion are directly incorporated into Maryland EXCELS standards.

 A Parent’s Guide to the Americans with Disabilities Act (ADA) and Child Care provides families with information about how the ADA applies to child care programs.

 How do I find a program that will meet my child’s needs?

 Regardless of a child’s ability or disability, choosing child care can be challenging for families.
 Children with disabilities, according to the ADA, cannot be excluded from programs solely on the basis of their disability.
 It is important that families have the proper information and know the right questions to ask when looking for care for a child with special needs.
-Maryland Family Network offers LOCATE, a free service that assists any family who has a child (birth through age 21) with a special need with finding child care.
+Maryland Family Network offers LOCATE, a free service that helps families find child care based on their child’s specific needs.

 Can my child receive special services or therapy while in child care?

 It is highly recommended that families involve their child care provider in the planning and/or implementation of their child’s Individual Family Service Plan (IFSP) or Individualized Education Plan (IEP) so that their child receives the most comprehensive and complete system of services.